InfOmics/PanDelos-frags/README.md

 * `ilist.csv` input file, formatted as described in the previous point
 * an output directory.
 It's important that the output directory is in the `<container_workingdir>` so that the output will be saved in a container folder which is linked to your local directory.
 In this way the ouput will persist even after you close the docker container.

+## Notes
+Once the database has been built you can run PanDelos-frags on your own data structured as an ilist.csv file just by running the docker (step 1) and then running the tool (step 4).
+Just make sure that the `ilist.csv` file is in a directory that you have linked in the container, so that the output persists.

+## Output structure